heyneff/heyneff.github.io/Owens_Laura.md

-# Consolidated contact information fro and annotations to _Ownes, Laura_
+# Consolidated contact information from and annotations to _Ownes, Laura_

 ## Owens, Laura
 by Scott Rothkopf (Author), Laura Owens (Author)